Save on Business Energy

 For example, a business may have three offices across the North West with energy contracts ending on different dates.
 This is not ideal because the business will not be able to utilise their buying power during contract negotiations and they will have to negotiate multiple times as the renewal dates will likely come at different times.

 Typically, most larger business who use lots of energy will also benefit from a half-hourly meter.
-These meters take automatic meter readings every 30 minutes and send them directly to the supplier.
+These commercial electricity meters take automatic meter readings every 30 minutes and send them directly to the supplier.
 This can help a business get a handle on their energy consumption to help them become more energy efficient.

 28-day contracts are no longer available, but they are still around with businesses who have not switched their energy since market deregulation.
 The rates are variable per unit and can be quite expensive as they can increase or decrease month to month.